Vitamin D Deficiency Symptoms

 Vitamin D is sometimes called the sun-shine vitamin.
-It is essential for the efficient working of the brain and heart.
-Vitamin D is considered a crucial nutrient for calcium absorption and homeostasis; thus, it helps in maintaining bone health and metabolism.
+Studies show that, it is essential for the efficient working of the brain and heart.
+Vitamin D is considered a crucial nutrient for calcium absorption and homeostasis; thereby, maintaining bone health and aiding metabolism.

 A disruption in any part of the vitamin D physiological pathway can result in vitamin D deficiency, which may lead to bone pain, muscle weakness, falls, low bone mass, and fractures.